 iPhone SE 2 price – How much will it cost?

-The original iPhone SE only cost £379 at the time of launch, which seems very reasonable compared to today’s phone prices.
-Of course that was way back in 2016, when the price of the year’s flagship handset (the iPhone 6S) was still only £539.
+The original iPhone SE was available for just £379 at launch, which sounds scarcely believable next to today’s sky-high smartphone prices.
+Of course that was way back in 2016, when even the price of the year’s flagship handset (the iPhone 6S) was a mere £539.

 In October 2019, a TF Securities report from Kuo, which was seen by 9to5Mac, predicted that the iPhone SE 2 will start at $399 (~£320).

 That seems surprisingly affordable, bearing in mind that it would be even less than the price of the original all those years ago; but take care to temper your enthusiasm if you live in the UK.

 While the iPhone 11 starts at £729 in the UK, it only costs $699 in the US (which equates to roughly £545).
 UK customers have had to pay disproportionately high prices for some time, but the issue seems to be getting worse, meaning that means the iPhone SE 2 could actually be priced closer to the £450 mark when it reaches these shores.